 Because of the seriousness of the charges against the suspect, a perimeter was set up and police were joined by forces from Stafford County Sheriff's Office and Virginia State Police.

-Alerts were sent out to the public through the SpotsyAlert system and the reverse 911 system.
+Alerts were sent out to the public through the SpotsyAlert system and an automated phone call system.